Phototherapy for neonatal jaundice

 • Commence phototherapy once SBR is greater than the appropriate reference range for neonate’s gestation/weight and presence of risk factors.

-• Neonates should be nursed naked apart from a nappy under phototherapy and will need to be nursed in an overhead radiant warmer bed (ATOM or LEO) or Isolette to maintain an appropriate neutral thermal environment (Ward management of a neonate, Assisted thermoregulation).
+• Neonates should be nursed naked apart from a nappy under phototherapy and will need to be nursed in an overhead radiant warmer bed (ATOM or LEO) or Isolette/Incubator to maintain an appropriate neutral thermal environment (Ward management of a neonate, Assisted thermoregulation).
 In severe cases, the nappy may need to be removed and a urine bag applied to maximise skin exposure.

 • Positon phototherapy units no more than 30.5cm from the patient. neoBLUE® LED phototherapy unit can be positioned as close as 15cm to patient.
 Refer to specific phototherapy units manufacturing guidelines for more details